Minnesota Nanny Tax Rules

 You can find all the information about your federal obligations in the IRS’s Publication 926 – Household Employer’s Tax Guide and your Minnesota obligations in An Employer’s Guide to Employment Law Issues in Minnesota (note that this information may be a bit dated), the Minnesota Unemployment Insurance Employer Handbook and the Minnesota Department of Revenue Withholding Fact Sheet.

 The IRS estimates that it would take you 60 hours to comply with the federal nanny tax regulations.
 That does sound, well, taxing.
 Poppins can take care of all of it for $49 a month!
 That includes all your state and federal registrations, new hire reporting, payroll calculations and direct deposit, quarterly state and federal filings and the year-end documents for you and your employee.
-This first month is even FREE!
+You can even try Poppins for free!*

 If you decide to handle payroll and taxes yourself, you’ll need to know about these forms: